Site: Outreach Community Ministries / Outreach Community Counseling Center

 Doctoral interns completing their rotations at OCM will work out of the Outreach Community Counseling Center in Carol Stream (OCCC); this is also where the CACTC Director is located.
 The OCCC counseling staff work from a systemic and relational theoretical perspective, a person-in-context approach.
 This context includes immediate and extended family, neighborhood, cultural, racial and religious groups.
 In addressing problems and issues with clients, staff are committed to finding and highlighting strengths, skills, areas of resiliency and resources that clients can build on in order to make changes.

-Outreach’s Psychological Testing Program is also located at OCCC and provides state of the art psychological evaluation and consultation services to a broad spectrum of persons, ages and presenting problems.
-The OCCC doctoral intern works on the Assessment and Consultation Team (ACT) with the OCM psychologist, staff and other doctoral students in order to learn and serve in a collegial and collaborative environment.
-Referrals are received from the community (community center, other counseling programs), local schools/colleges (both public and private), adoption agencies, medical clinics and police/probation departments and often are geared to clarifying diagnosis (i.e., ADHD, learning disabilities, mood disorders, behavioral/conduct, autism spectrum concerns, etc.), readiness for adoption, parenting capacity, level of functioning and so on.
+Outreach’s Assessment Clinic is also located at OCCC and provides state of the art psychological evaluation and consultation services to a broad spectrum of persons, ages and presenting problems.
+The OCCC doctoral intern works on the Assessment and Consultation Team (ACT) with the OCM psychologists, staff and other doctoral students in order to learn and serve in a collegial and collaborative environment.
+Referrals are received from the community (community center, other counseling programs), local schools/colleges (both public and private), medical clinics and police/probation departments and often are geared to clarifying diagnosis (i.e., ADHD, learning disabilities, mood disorders, behavioral/conduct, autism spectrum concerns, etc.), level of functioning and so on.
 The testing program integrates aspects of the School Neuropsychological conceptual model for more complex cases which involve learning, memory and/or attention/executive function concerns.

-OCCC Intern caseload responsibilities include approximately 15-20 hours of direct treatment/evaluation per week. (i.e., outpatient therapy services to children, adolescents, and adults; group therapy; psychological evaluations; consultation; and supervision of doctoral students).
+OCCC intern caseload responsibilities include approximately 15-20 hours of direct treatment/evaluation per week. (i.e., outpatient therapy services to children, adolescents, and adults; group therapy; psychological evaluations; consultation; and supervision of doctoral students).
 Interns typically split their time: 50% of time is spent in the testing program and 50% of time is spent working in the counseling program.
-Interns will also work with the psychologist/director on a program development project (either related to Outreach’s Psychological Testing Program or the CACTC training program) and will collaborate with their supervisor on administering the Psychological Testing Program (i.e., testing intakes, assigning cases, working with supervisor to supervise doctoral students).
+Interns will also work with the psychologist/director on a program development project (either related to Outreach’s Assessment Clinic or the CACTC training program) and will collaborate with their supervisor on administering the Assessment Clinic (i.e., testing intakes, assigning cases, working with supervisor to supervise doctoral students).